petrgazarov/FastAPI-app/README.md

 # FastAPI-app

 This is a small app that I built while learning Python and FastApi.
 It allows to create documentations (shared schemas + screenshots) from tracking events.
-It also serves as a backend for the interface that lets a user register, sign in, set some settings and view documentations.
+It also serves as a backend for an interface that lets a user register, sign in, set some settings and view documentations.

 While building this app, I spent the most time learning the best practices of accomplishing common tasks in the FastAPI ecosystem.
 I tried out various libraries and arrived at the following list that I think work well together: